Welcome to Marshall Ringler's Website!

 I just finished a 1400-mile round trip adventure!
 I rode to the annual Meeting Of The Minds XS1100 rally in Texas, and met several other XS11 owners.
 The trip there was uneventful, but it rained while I was there, and discovered that one of my coils was cracked, and didn't like the rain.
 A bit of JB Weld sealed the crack, and I rode half of the trip home in solid rain, with no issues.
 While I was there, I learned several things about the differences between the years/models of XS's that I had not known before.
 The long ride definitely stressed my 30-year-old seat, and I will be needing to fix that soon.

 I managed to get my seat fixed, and opted for the less-expensive vinyl replica cover.
 It even has the same grain and double top-stitching like the original MNS seat cover did!
 I left the foam innards the same, as they were in relatively good shape.
 Some day, I may splurge for a custom foam job, but not for a while.
-I just got my own colortune plug, so I can properly tune my carbs.
+I just got my own Carbtune Tool and a Colortune plug, so I can properly tune my carbs.
 It really makes a difference when all the carb settings are dialed in!
-I am expecting a dynojet kit in the mail soon, so I'm hoping that will increase my fuel mileage and performance.
-I just found a leak in both mufflers, and I now have a bolt broken off in two of the heat shield mounting holes.
-I'll get the pipes welded, then I may hit them with some VHT paint to eliminate the growing rust.
+I got a Dynojet kit installed, and that increased my fuel mileage from 28-32 MPG to 42 MPG!
+I won an Ebay auction for a set of authentic 30-year-old Vetter Hippo Hands, so I'm now looking forward to the cold Winter months so I can try them out.
+In case you happen to own a set and are wondering how to clean them (this applies only to the non-reinforced versions), just wash them in the washing machine in hot water, and dry them almost all the way in the dryer to fluff the lining out.
+Hang them up for a day or three, and they will look good as new!

 So, you have an XS11, but you're not sure what model it is?